-Figure 1).
-This structure makes theoretically possible 209 compounds or congeners for PBDEs.
-However, only a subset of the 209 theoretically possible congeners exists in commercial PBDE mixtures.
-PBDEs were sold commercially in 3 mixtures identified by their primary isomer or homolog, including pentabromodiphenyl ether (c-pentaBDE), octabromodiphenyl ether (c-octaBDE), and decabromodiphenyl ether (c-decaBDE)1.
-PBDEs are in the same brominated hydrocarbon class as polybrominated biphenyls (PBBs), another flame retardant, and possess very similar chemical and physical properties.
+PBDEs are very close analogues to polybrominated biphenyls (PBBs), another flame retardant, and possess very similar chemical and physical properties.
 PBBs were banned in the United States in 1976 following the exposure of millions of people to contaminated agricultural products.
 The United States Department of Health and Human Services has stated that, based on animal studies, PBBs are reasonably anticipated to be human carcinogens (US EPA, 2014b).
-PBBs were originally banned in Canada in 1979 (Polybrominated Biphenyl Regulations, SOR/79-351) and are currently prohibited under the Prohibition of Certain Toxic Substances Regulations, 2012, SOR/2012-285.
+PBBs were originally banned in Canada in 1979 (Polybrominated Biphenyl Regulations, SOR/79-351) and are currently prohibited under the Prohibition of Certain Toxic Substances Regulations, 2012; (SOR/2012-285).